dokku/dokku/README.md

 Nothing needs to be restarted.
 Changes will take effect on the next push / deployment.

+## Support

+You can use [Github Issues](https://github.com/progrium/dokku/issues), check [Troubleshooting](https://github.com/progrium/dokku/wiki/Troubleshooting) on the wiki, or join us on Freenode in #dokku

 ## Components

  * [Docker](https://github.com/dotcloud/docker) - Container runtime and manager